 Lease Cost of Enforcement Vehicles: Enforcement Officers, Supervisors and Managers are 100% dedicated to the MCSAP Program.
-The Division Director and the Division Deputy Director are assigned to the program 50% dedicated to the program.
+The Division Director is 50% dedicated to the program.
 Approximately 51 vehicles are billed 100% to the grant.
-Two vehicles are billed to the grant at 50% of their lease cost. \$65,000 is estimated as the expense of for Lease Cost of MCSAP Vehicles which will be utilized to pay the monthly lease amounts on the following vehicles currently assigned to the MCSAP fleet.
+One vehicle is billed to the grant at 50% of their lease cost. \$60,000 is estimated as the expense of for Lease Cost of MCSAP Vehicles which will be utilized to pay the monthly lease amounts on the following vehicles currently assigned to the MCSAP fleet.

-The vehicles provided for through MCSAP funding include vehicles for the 42 Enforcement Officers, 6 Supervisors, 3 Managers, 1 Division Director and 1 Division Deputy Director.

-A total of 53 vehicles will be charged against MCSAP funding with that number increasing as additional staff are hired.
+The vehicles provided for through MCSAP funding include vehicles for the 42 Enforcement Officers, 6 Supervisors, 3 Managers and 1 Division Director for the total of 52 vehicles charged against the MCSAP funding with that number increasing as additional staff are hired.
 These vehicles are necessary for Enforcement Officers to effectuate the CVSP on a regional basis which will result in reducing fatalities.
-Approximately 53 vehicles are wholly and partially maintained by the MCSAP program.
-It is noted that vehicles are assigned as necessary and available.
-Adjustments to the above-described vehicles is changed based upon availability and need.
-The budget described herein allows for an approximate average annual expense of \$1,226.42 per vehicle.
+It is noted that vehicles are assigned as necessary and available with adjustments to the described vehicles occurring based upon need as well as the receipt of additional fleet vehicles, etc. The budget described herein allows for an approximate average annual expense of \$1,153.85 per vehicle.

 It is further noted that the for the award of a contract they are subjected to the competitive bid process via the WV Department of Administration and awarded to the most cost effective bidder.
 In addition, the lease agreements depreciate on a monthly basis and as such, the monthly payment amount is never the same.
-The vehicles currently in our fleet are described as follows:
+The vehicles currently in our fleet (subject to change) are described as follows:

 5 2017 Ford Explorers

 3 2016 Ford Explorers

-2 2017 Chevrolet Tahoes
+2 2017 Chevrolet Tahoe

 13 2015 Ford Interceptors

 1 2014 Ford Expedition

 1 2014 Ford Taurus

 1 2014 Interceptor

 5 2013 Ford Expedition

 1 2012 Ford Expedition

 2 2013 Ford Taurus

 4 2011 Ford Crown

 4 2011 Victorias

 1 2010 Ford Taurus

 1 2010 Ford Explorer

-6 2010 Ford Crown
+5 2010 Ford Crown

-0 2010 Victorias
+3 2010 Victorias

 8 2020 Ford Explorer

--